rx-anon -- A Novel Approach on the De-Identification of Heterogeneous Data based on a Modified Mondrian Algorithm: Conclusion

 \section{Conclusion}

 We introduced \systemname as a step towards a framework for anonymizing hybrid documents consisting of relational as well as textual attributes.
-We have formally defined the problem of jointly anonymizing heterogeneous datasets by transferring sensitive terms in texts to an anonymization task of structured data, introduced the concept of redundant sensitive information, and the tuning parameter $\lambda$ to control and prioritize information loss in relational and textual attributes.
+We have formally defined the problem of joint anonymizing heterogeneous datasets.
+This is achieved by transferring sensitive terms in texts to an anonymization task of structured data, introducing the concept of redundant sensitive information, and establishing the tuning parameter $\lambda$ to control and prioritize information loss in relational as well as textual attributes.
 We have demonstrated the usefulness of \systemname at the example of two real-world datasets using the privacy model \kanonymity{}~\cite{Sweeney2002k}.

 \textbf{Data Availability and Reproducibility}: \extended{Although extensive success has been achieved in anonymizing different types of data, there is limited work in the field of anonymizing heterogeneous data.
-Therefore, we would like to emphasize the importance and encourage researchers to investigate combined anonymization approaches for heterogeneous data to receive a consistent and privacy-preserved release of data.} The source code of \systemname will be made publicly available\extended{~to encourage reproduction and extension of our work}. \shortorextended{\textbf{For the reviewers}, we provide a copy of the source code as well as detailed experimental results as part of the supplementary materials.}{}
+Therefore, we would like to emphasize the importance and encourage researchers to investigate combined anonymization approaches for heterogeneous data to receive a consistent and privacy-preserved release of data.} The source code is available at \url{https://github.com/Serpinex3/rx-anon}\shortorextended{~as well as more technical details at \url{https://arxiv.org/abs/2105.08842}}

-As a framework approach, \systemname can be extended in all aspects of the anonymization pipeline, namely the \textit{partitioning, string matching, recoding, privacy model, and supported entity types}.
-Particularly, we are interested to see how anonymizing heterogeneous data can be achieved using other anonymization techniques than \kanonymity{} and use contextualized text similarity functions~\cite{DBLP:conf/nips/MikolovSCCD13,bert}. \extended{A detailed discussion of the extensibility of our framework is provided in Appendix~\ref{appendix:future-work}.}
+\extended{As a framework approach, \systemname can be extended in all aspects of the anonymization pipeline, namely the \textit{partitioning, string matching, recoding, privacy model, and supported entity types}.
+Particularly, we are interested to see how anonymizing heterogeneous data can be achieved using other anonymization techniques than \kanonymity{} and use contextualized text similarity functions~\cite{DBLP:conf/nips/MikolovSCCD13,bert}.
+A detailed discussion of the extensibility of our framework is provided in Appendix~\ref{appendix:future-work}.}

 \begin{appendices}